 Author’s Note: Hey there!
 Welcome to the first post in my More Than Meets the Eye (MTME) series.
-MTME is a collection of personal narratives surrounding the topics of mental, physical, and emotional health in gaming from my unique perspective.
-I hope to inspire other gamers to take charge of their IRL characters and level up in the game we call Life.
+MTME is a collection of personal narratives surrounding the topics of mental, physical, and emotional health in gaming from my perspective.

-As an only child in a privileged, white household, college was always in my cards.
-It was something I “had” to do, according to my family, despite fighting back.
-I had big shoes to fill as a first-gen, and it felt like I had no other choice but to wear and grow into them.
+As an only child in an upper middle-class household, college was in my cards.
+I had big shoes to fill as a first-generation college student, and it felt like I had no other choice but to wear and grow into them.

 I landed at Albright College in Reading, PA—a small, private liberal arts school that was known for its natural science programs and state-of-the-art equipment.

 Too bad I never got to use any of it.